lorenzialessandro/lorenzialessandro/README.md

 ---

-I am currently pursuing a **Master's in Artificial Intelligence Systems** at the *University of Trento* (Italy), where I'm building advanced skills in AI-driven solutions, machine learning, and optimization.
+I am currently doing a **Master's degree in Artificial Intelligence Systems** at the *University of Trento* (Italy), where I'm building advanced skills in AI-driven solutions, machine learning, and optimization.

 I worked as an *IT consultant* specializing in digital transformation, where I led projects to modernize processes and developed custom management solutions tailored to client needs.